Helpful and unhelpful ways to meditate

 Another useful way of dealing with anxiety and with a sense of being overwhelmed by the outside world is to visualize a protective sphere around you – a bit like a science-fiction force field.
 You can imagine that this protective sphere encloses you in a safe space.
 I’m not suggesting that there actually is a protective force field around you, but your subconscious does not distinguish between fact and myth, so if you imagine such a protective field, it will have an effect on you.
 I’ve personally found this technique to be very useful.

 One last thing: meditation, and indeed all Buddhist practice – is based on the recognition that change is a universal truth.
 Everything changes.
 Meditation helps us to see this, and to recognize that we always have the power to influence and change our experience.
-With a chemical imbalance, there is more of a challenge involved in making such changes, but also a correspondingly greater incentive for doing so.
+With depression, there is more of a challenge involved in making such changes, but also a correspondingly greater incentive for doing so.

 I have been meditating with the FWBO for 20 years and am currently suffering a major depression which appears to be ‘chemical’ in origin.
 I am grateful for you pages and wonder if you can recommend a book or tape to assist me deal with my depression.
 Thanks.